-Observance of fast on Thursdays of the month of Shaban also supported great importance.
+Observance of the fast on Thursdays of the month of Shaban also supported great importance.
 It has been described that the heavens are beautifully decorated each Thursday in Shaban, and angles plead to Allah to pardon all the people who fast on that day, and their supplications are accepted.

 It is detailed in the narration of Prophet Muhammad (PBUH) that whoever fasts on Mondays and Thursdays of Sha’ban, Allah, will achieve twenty of his worldly wishes and twenty of his wishes of the Hereafter.